drshahizan/special-topic-data-engineering/assignment/API/submission/Regex/Report_Regex.md

 # Select the collection
 collection = db["<collection>"]
 ```
 > How to get mongo URL❓<br><br>1.
 Go to the MongoDB Atlas dashboard (https://cloud.mongodb.com/).<br>2.
-Click on the "Database" option in the left-hand menu.<br>3.
-Find the desired Cluster and click "Connect" button.<br>4.
+Click the "Database" option in the left-hand menu.<br>3.
+Find the desired Cluster and click the "Connect" button.<br>4.
 Select "Connect Your Application" in the Connection Methods tab.<br>5.
 Choose your driver and version.<br>6.
 Add connection string into application code.

 <h3>Step 3: Save the CSV file to MongoDB</h3>
-Open the csv that created in part 1 and convert the csv file to dictionary format then use insert_one() method to insert the document into the collection of the database.
+Open the CSV file created in part 1 and convert it to dictionary format.
+Then, use the insert_one() method to insert the document into the database's collection.

 ```python
 # Open CSV file and read data